7th Spring School

 Objective of the spring school

-Option B: The first half of the week is dedicated to theoretical fundamentals up to ongoing research on selected topics in kinetic theory, scientific computing, LBM, and partial differential equations.
+The spring school introduces researchers and users from industry to the theory of LBM and trains them on practical problems.
+Option B: the first half of the week is dedicated to theoretical fundamentals up to ongoing research on selected topics in kinetic theory, scientific computing, LBM, and Partial Differential Equations (PDE).
 Followed by mentored training on case studies using OpenLB in the second half of the week.
-Emphasis is placed on the modelling and simulation of particulate, multicomponent and turbulent fluid flows.
+Emphasis is placed on the modelling and simulation of particulate, multi-component, and turbulent fluid flows.
 Option A: Advanced OpenLB users and developers are enabled to solve their own application problems and implement their own solution approaches.

 This educational concept is probably unique in the LBM community and offers a comprehensive and personal guided approach to LBM.
 Participants also benefit from the knowledge exchange during the poster session, coffee breaks and an excursion.

 Software lab and requirements

-Option B (Wednesday to Friday): Particular focus is placed on case studies, which are important to understand and verify the theory presented in the lectures earlier in the spring school.
-By the help of experienced tutors, beginners are enabled to set up OpenLB simulations for relevant problems.
+In the software lab sessions, the participants are trained on practical applications, deploying the open source software OpenLB.
+Option B (Wednesday to Friday): Special focus is placed on case studies, which are important to understand and verify the theory presented in the lectures (Monday and Tuesday).
+By the help of experienced tutors, beginners are enabled to set up simulations for relevant problems.
+Option A (Monday to Wednesday): Experienced applicants and developers are supervised by tutors (Monday to Wednesday) to solve their own application problems and/or implement their own LBM.
+They work independently (Thursday and Friday), though discussions with the tutors are always welcome.

 - Recent C++ compiler with full C++17 support (minimum versions: GNU GCC 9, Clang 7 or Intel C++ 19.0)